Yuzhe-Fu/Yuzhe-Fu.github.io/_pages/about.md

 - Knowledgeable in Python, JAVA, MATLAB, Shell, Makefile

 # ![0D4D876E](https://github.com/Yuzhe-Fu/Yuzhe-Fu.github.io/assets/54790390/34cd68b3-1087-400d-9c3a-1ea97768f74c) About Me:
 - I’m a easy-going and spirited individual with a passion for life.
 My enthusiasm not only drives my own life but also positively influences those around me.
+At the same time, I also like to participate in various volunteer activities, and my volunteer time has reached 100h+.
-- Interests and Hobbies: Fitness, Jogging, Photography, Traveling.
+- Interests and Hobbies: Fitness, Jogging, Swimming, Photography, Traveling.
 (Here is a short [📸 video](https://www.bilibili.com/video/BV19q4y1H716/?vd_source=5c9e9ee79e4910700f06815b0fd41bf3) about my graduation trip.)

 <!--
 # 🔥 News